 in the command line.
 Python 3 should be installed on all modern Linux distributions, at least Python 3.5 is required.

 Install pip for Python 3.
 For Debian-based Linux distributions (Ubuntu, Debian, Linux Mint, …), run:

 On Red Hat-based LInux distributions (Fedora, Cent OS, Scientific Linux, RHEL, …), run:

 sudo dnf install python3-pip

 Install Puzzlestream using pip.
 Run:

-python3 -m pip install --upgrade puzzlestream
+python3 -m pip install --upgrade --user puzzlestream

 in the command line to install Puzzlestream.